BIOGRAPHY

 B. 1999, Samammish, WA

 Mallory is originally from Samammish Washington, and graduated with a BFA from Cornish College of the Arts in 2024 in Seattle, where she also lives and works.
-She was featured in a group show at Cornish as her graduating exhibition, entitled “Freakshow Show” at 9th Avenue Gallery on Cornish campus.
 Her work is currently on display at the Fred Hutch Cancer Research gallery space in Seattle until 2025, as well as at the monthly art walks at the Greenwood Art Collective under the gallery The Waiting Room.
 You can see this show on the second Friday of every month, where she regularly attends in person from 6-10 PM.

 -

-When it comes to my work, I think they always come from a nostalgic place, whether it be surface level or deep down.
-Growing up in a tradition early 2000’s suburban environment gifted me with childhood memories of better times.
-And as I age, although I hold these memories closer and closer to my heart, they seem to drift farther and farther away, abstracting into darkness and forgetfulness.
-There is nothing more inspiring to me than a nostalgic scene, regularly bright and sunny, shifted into the darkness of the night, or into endless grey fog.
+When it comes to my work, I think it always come from a nostalgic place, whether it be surface level or deep down.
+Growing up in a traditional early 2000’s suburban environment gifted me with childhood memories of better times.
+And as I age, although I hold these memories closer and closer to my heart, they seem to drift farther and farther away, abstracting into darkness and obscurity.
+As a result, and to visualize this situation, there is nothing more inspiring to me than a nostalgic scene, regularly bright and sunny, shifted into the darkness of the night, or into endless grey fog.